-F. Reinforcing the relations between the academic instructor (from the college) and the school coordinator (from the school) On the one hand – the school coordinator is the representative of the student-teachers in the program, but they have to oversee the entire process and to guide the optimal training for the student-teachers.
-On the other hand - the academic instructor in this model becomes part of the Academia Class staff in the school.
+F. Reinforcing the relationship between the academic instructor (from the college) and the school coordinator.
+On one hand, the school coordinator is the representative of the student-teachers in the program, but they also have to oversee the entire process and to guide the optimal training for the student-teachers.
+On the other hand, the academic instructor in this model becomes part of the Academia Class staff in the school.
 They maintain contact with the different role-holders and are involved in school procedures.
-Both the coordinator and the pedagogic instructor need to integrate within the parallel system – to get to know it, to support it.
-The ability to see beyond the traditional role and beyond loyalty to their habitual workplace is very important, so that communication with be effective and the training will be appropriate.
+Both the coordinator and the pedagogic instructor need to integrate into the parallel system – to get to know it and to support it.
+The ability to see beyond traditional roles and beyond loyalty to their habitual workplace is very important, so that communication with be effective and the training will be appropriate.

 2.4.2 Definition of role holders in the pentagonal model